MicrosoftDocs/azure-docs-powershell/azurermps-6.13.0/AzureRM.Compute/Set-AzureRmVMADDomainExtension.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmVMADDomainExtension** cmdlet adds an Azure Active Directory (AD) domain virtual machine extension to a virtual machine.
+The **Set-AzureRmVMADDomainExtension** cmdlet adds a Microsoft Entra domain virtual machine extension to a virtual machine.
 This extension lets your virtual machine join a domain.

 ## EXAMPLES